-Decisions, even at an executive level, are made subconsciously in less than the blink of an eye.
+Even at an executive level, decisions are made subconsciously in less than the blink of an eye.
 Then the rational, analytical part of the brain takes over to justify the decision.
 That’s the part that responds to logical information like ROI.

-Quantitative results and ROI don’t drive executive decisions, but they are useful as a tool to for the decision maker to explain their decision to others, and to justify it to themselves in the process, priming them for action.
+Quantitative results and ROI don’t drive executive decisions.
+Still, they are useful as a tool for the decision-maker to explain their decision to others and to justify it to themselves in the process, priming them for action.

-The ROI calculation you use should be specific for your customer.
+The ROI calculation you use should be specific to your customer.
 It might be return on sales.
 It could be return on capital.
-You just need to do a little research.
+You need to do a little research.
 Look at their annual report, read an earnings call transcript, and understand how the C-suite is being measured.

 When selling to the C-suite, you need to elevate your conversation and teach them something they don’t already know about their business.